 A lease is defined as a contract, or part of a contract, that conveys the right to control the use of identified property, plant or equipment for a period of time in exchange for consideration.
-On October 1, 2019, the Company adopted ASU No. 2016-02 "Leases" (Topic 842) and all subsequent ASUs that modified Topic 842.
-For the Company, Topic 842 primarily affected the accounting treatment for operating lease agreements in which the Company is the lessee.
+The Company accounts for all its leases in accordance with Topic 842.
+For the Company, Topic 842 primarily affects the accounting treatment for operating lease agreements in which the Company is the lessee.